michaeldegroot/mysql-cache/README.md

 })
 ```

-The db.query function is using node-mysql for querying.
+The mysql.query function is using node-mysql for querying.
 It's wrapping the sql function, check the [mysql2](https://www.npmjs.com/package/mysql2) [documentation](https://github.com/felixge/node-mysql/blob/master/Readme.md)   for more information about [escaping values](https://github.com/felixge/node-mysql/blob/master/Readme.md#escaping-query-values)

 *mysql-cache only supports the use of questionmarks in sql at the moment for escaping values*